unnisworld/unnisworld.github.io/_posts/2021-10-02-leetcode-1985-Find-the-Kth-Largest-Integer-in-the-Array.md

 Solution to [Find the Kth Largest Integer in the Array][leetcode] problem.

+In Java we need to use custom comparator since the default comparator is string comparator which compares by lexicographical order.
+It means for example: default comparator will treat "123" < "14" because "2" < "4".

 {% highlight java %}
 class Solution {
     public String kthLargestNumber(String[] nums, int k) {